buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Relation to RFC 5220

+Section 2.2.2 of {{RFC5220}} outline a potential failure scenario involving the presence of ULA addressing and both an A and AAAA DNS record for a destination resource.

-The concerns expressed in section 2.2.2 of {{RFC5220}} need to be considered.
-But with a separate label for ULA now present in the policy table, Rule 5 of Section 6 of RFC 6724 which states:
+Rule 5 of Section 6 of RFC 6724 states:

 ~~~~~~~~~~~
 Rule 5: Prefer matching label.